JJHelen/PIMinfo-Powershell/README.md

 First of all.. dont get confused with different ID strings and names of those strings.

-Get-AzureADMSPrivilegedResource -ProviderId 'AzureResources'  -Filter $FindString
+- Get-AzureADMSPrivilegedResource -ProviderId 'AzureResources'  -Filter $FindString
-#picks up just desired resource
+#picks up just desired resource  based on filter

-Get-AzureADMSPrivilegedRoleAssignment -ProviderId 'AzureResources' -ResourceId $ResResource.id
+- Get-AzureADMSPrivilegedRoleAssignment -ProviderId 'AzureResources' -ResourceId $ResResource.id
 #Gets role assignments from ResourceID from previous command -- result is mainly different ID information

-Get-AzureADMSPrivilegedRoleDefinition -ProviderId 'AzureResources' -ResourceId $ResResource.id -id $RoleAssign.RoleDefinitionId
+- Get-AzureADMSPrivilegedRoleDefinition -ProviderId 'AzureResources' -ResourceId $ResResource.id -id $RoleAssign.RoleDefinitionId
 #Gets more readable Roledefinition info based on ResourceID and Roleassignment RoledefinitionId

-Get-AzureADObjectByObjectId -ObjectIds $RoleAssign.SubjectId
+- Get-AzureADObjectByObjectId -ObjectIds $RoleAssign.SubjectId
 #Gets more readable Roledefinition info from AzureAD based on Roleassignment SubjectID (AzureAD ObjectID)

 Resulting csv:s can be used to figure out current roles.
 And use filtered info as input to clean up current environment.